OokamiNya/shell/8/Barak_Zhou/README.md

 - If tab or any arrow keys are pressed, the corresponding input will be entered.
 Not really a bug, but an inconvenience.
 - git commit: the command "git commit -am "string here"" parses the space inside the string, so a commit through the shell cannot have spaces in the string.

+##Files
+- shell.h and shell.c: plain and simple.
+- makefile

 ##Functions
 ```
 /**